 The Living Rouge Center

-The 10.4-acre roof is composed of a drought resistant perennial groundcover, called sedum.
+The 10.4-acre roof is composed of a drought-resistant perennial groundcover, called sedum.
 Virtually maintenance-free, except for those Kildare birds that like the free housing, it can absorb up to 4 million gallons of rainwater annually.
-Hailed as the world’s largest living roof (as if the Ford’s didn’t have enough 1st’s in the Guinness World Records book) it will reduce storm water runoff, insulate the building, and create oxygen.
-Economically, the roof will last twice as long and there is a savings of about 5 percent per year in utilities.
+Hailed as the world’s largest living roof (as if the Ford’s didn’t have enough 1st’s in the Guinness World Records book) it will reduce stormwater runoff, insulate the building, and create oxygen.
+Economically, the roof will last twice as long and there are a savings of about 5 percent per year in utilities.
 More money could be saved if Bill would apply for Section 8 – the low-income housing allowance for the birds and the children they keep hatching on his roof.

 A stream of Consciousness